-Together in our circle we were safely led to connect into our bodies, quiet our thinking, and feel open to share our personal stories of pain, joy, fear, and resilience.
+Together in our circle we were safely led to connect into our bodies, quiet our thinking, and feel open to share deeper parts of who we were.
 As each woman courageously shared with the group it felt like my soul began burst wide open.
-I too offered some of my own story and just let the tears that had been held in openly roll down my face.
+I too offered some of my own story and just let the tears that had been held openly roll down my face.
 It was the first time in a long time that remembered feeling fully alive, witnessed, and that I could come home to myself.

 The experience moved me so deeply that I knew I wanted more, but I was also immensely scared of what being fully awake and alive in my life meant.
 At the time I had been stuck in my own depression, numbing out with alcohol and drug use, and staying in unhealthy relationships that enveloped me in further toxic situations.
 Eventually it all brought me to a breaking point where I had to get honest and really choose how I wanted to continue to live and show up.

-Fortunately, I had tasted what connection to my true self could feel like , and with the help of some beautiful people and opportunities I began to navigate how life could be different and gloriously more wonderful.
+With the help of some beautiful people and opportunities I began to navigate how life could be different, connected, and gloriously more wonderful.

-I explored movement as a way to heal and connect, and took up dance again which I had loved growing up.
-I started a regular yoga practice as well, and for the first time I felt I was able to use my physical presence to feel and witness everything in my life rather than feel riddled with shame, or self judgement.
+I explored movement as a way to heal and find meaningful connection, and took up dance again which I had loved growing up.
+I started a regular yoga and meditation practice, and for the first time I felt I was able to use my physical presence to feel and witness everything in my life rather than feel riddled with shame, guilt, or self judgement.

-When I came to my mat I felt as if I was becoming aware of every muscle, every thought that was passing through, every emotions rising to the surface of my being.
+When I came to my mat I was becoming aware of every muscle, beat of my heart, breath, and emotion rising to the surface.
 To be honest, all of this new awareness scared the crap out of me, but eventually with time and practice the fear began to soften and instead I recognized the safety, joy, and freedom that it held.

-Through conscious movement and mindfulness practices I shed the confusion and false beliefs about myself that I held for so long.
-It was like a spotlight was shining on the crap that had weighed me down, and I could finally step away from it and arrive at a loving connection with myself, and my to spirituality.
+Through conscious movement and mindfulness practices I also began to release the confusion and false beliefs about myself that I held for so long.
+It was like a spotlight was shining on the crap that had weighed me down, and I could finally step away from it and arrive at a loving connection with myself.